Pedantmouse/openlms.io/docs-dev/api/admin/manager-users.md

 #### Additional Information
 * Admin Type Only
-* Token required in header "Authorization: Bsearer {token}"
+* Token required in header "Authorization: Bearer {token}"
 * "user.isDeleted" = true will not show up here.
 You will need to update the database manually to bring a user back.

 #### URL Params